VSC-DDK-Workshop/gh-copilot-demo/DEVDAYS-WORKSHOP.md

         npm test
         ```

+    5. Commit your changes.

 ### Agent Mode (15 mins)

-#### 1. Rewriting an API (Optional - 5 mins)
+#### Adding Documentation for Validator Utility (Optional - 5 mins)

-*   **Goal:** Use Copilot's Agent Mode to rewrite the existing Node.js API.
+*   **Goal:** Use Copilot's Agent Mode to add documentation for the existing validator utility and its tests.
 *   **Instructions:**
     1. Open the Copilot Chat view in VS Code (`Ctrl+Shift+I`).
     2. Switch to **Agent Mode**.
+    3. Select your model of choice (e.g., GPT-5).
     3. Enter the following prompt:

+        ```markdown
+        Add documentation for the validator utility located in the utils folder.
+        Include details about its purpose, usage examples, and any important notes.
+        Additionally, document the test cases for the validator utility.
+        Ensure the documentation is structured and clear, and save it in the docs folder.
         ```
-        Create a new nodejs api named album-api to manage music albums.
-        Create all basic routes to list, get, add, update and delete albums.
-        Create a collection with sample data.
-        Data are kept in memory for the moment no need to database.
-        Add unit tests and run it
-        ```

     4. Follow the steps as Copilot executes the plan.
 You can intervene or provide additional instructions.

-#### 2. Creating a New Web App (10 mins)
+#### 2. Creating a New Web App (Optional - 10 mins)

 *   **Goal:** Use Copilot's Agent Mode to create a new Vue.js web app from scratch.
 *   **Instructions:**